cs340-24/color_sort/proposal_final.md

 Boone has experience using Godot 3.5 and GDScript to develop games for other platforms. <br>

-Shanna has written some basic Color Sort gameplay code in C++ that could potentially be used as a starting point for building the app.
+Shanna has written some basic Color Sort gameplay and level generation code in C++ that could potentially be used as a starting point for building the app.

 ### Member Roles
 For the initial set-up phase, since Boone has prior experience with Godot, he will take the lead on beginning the mobile app development process.  <br>